-Create Codec objects

-Each portable interceptor in the sample application requires a PortableInterceptor::Codec in order to encode and decode octet data for service contexts or tagged components.
-The ORB initializer obtains a Codec factory by calling ORBInitInfo::codec\factory, then creates a Codec:

-Example 129:Creating a Codec object

-''' IOP::CodecFactory_var codec_factory = info->codec_factory(); IOP::Encoding cdr_encoding = { IOP::ENCODING_CDR_ENCAPS, 1, 2 }; IOP::Codec_var cdr_codec = codec_factory->create_codec(cdr_encoding); '''

-When the ORB initializer instantiates portable interceptors, it supplies this codec to the interceptor constructors.

-Register interceptors

-The sample application relies on three interceptors:

-- An IOR interceptor that adds a TAG\PASSWORD\REQUIRED component to IOR's that are generated by the server application. - A client interceptor that attaches a password as a service context to outgoing requests. - A server interceptor that checks a request's password before allowing it to continue.
+Create Codec objects Each portable interceptor in the sample application requires a PortableInterceptor::Codec in order to encode and decode octet data for service contexts or tagged components.
+The ORB initializer obtains a Codec factory by calling ORBINITINFO::codec_factory, then creates a Codec: Example 134:Creating a Codec object IOP::CodecFactory_var codec_factory = info->codec_factory(); IOP::Encoding cdr_encoding = { IOP::ENCODING_CDR_ENCAPS, 1, 2 }; IOP::Codec_var cdr_codec = When the ORB initializer instantiates portable interceptors, it supplies this codec to the interceptor constructors.
+Register interceptors The sample application relies on three interceptors: An IOR interceptor that adds a TAG_PASSWORD_REQUIRED component to IOR's that are generated by the server application.
+A client interceptor that attaches a password as a service context to outgoing requests.
+A server interceptor that checks a request's password before allowing it to continue.
 Note: The order in which the ORB initializer registers interceptors has no effect on their runtime ordering.
-The order in which portable initializers are called is determined by their order in the client and server binding lists (see "Setting Up Orbix to Use Portable Interceptors" on page 699)

-The ORB initializer instantiates and registers these interceptors as follows:
+The order in which portable initializers are called is determined by their order in the client and server binding lists (see "Setting Up Orbix to Use Portable Interceptors" on page 717) The ORB initializer instantiates and registers these interceptors as follows: Example 135:Registering interceptors // Register IOR interceptor PortableInterceptor::IORInterceptor_var ior_icp = new ACL_IORInterceptorImpl(cdr_codec); info->add_ior_interceptor(ior_icp);

-Example 130:Registering interceptors

-'''

-// Register IOR interceptor

-PortableInterceptor::IORInterceptor_var ior_icp =

-new ACL_IORInterceptorImpl(cdr_codec);

-info->add_ior_interceptor(ior_icp);

-'''

-Example 130:Registering interceptors
+Example 135:Registering interceptors

-''' // Register client interceptor PortableInterceptor::ClientRequestInterceptor_var client_icp = new ACL_ClientInterceptorImpl(password_slot, cdr_codec); info->add_client_request_interceptor(client_icp);
+// Register client interceptor PortableInterceptor::ClientRequestInterceptor_var client_icp = new ACL_ClientInterceptorImpl(password_slot, cdr_codec); info->add_client_request_interceptor(client_icp);

-// Register server interceptor

-PortableInterceptor::ServerRequestInterceptor_var server_icp =
+// Register server interceptor PortableInterceptor::ServerRequestInterceptor_var server_icp = new ACL_ServerInterceptorImpl(cdr_codec); info->add_server_request_interceptor(server_icp);

-new ACL_ServerInterceptorImpl(cdr_codec);

-info->add_server_request_interceptor(server_icp);

-'''